Tehsil

-A tehsil (/hns/, also known as tahsil, taluk, or taluka (/mr/) is a local unit of administrative division in India and Pakistan.
-It is a subdistrict of the area within a district including the designated populated place that serves as its administrative centre, with possible additional towns, and usually a number of villages.
+A tahsil or tehsil (/hns/), also known as a taluk or taluka (from Arabic تعلق), is a local administrative division in India and Pakistan.
+It is a subdistrict within a district including the designated populated place that serves as its administrative centre, with possible additional towns, and usually a number of villages.
 The terms in India have replaced earlier terms, such as pargana (pergunnah) and thana.

-In Andhra Pradesh and Telangana, a newer unit called mandalamu (circle) has come to replace the tehsil system.
+In Andhra Pradesh and Telangana, a newer unit called mandal (circle) has come to replace the tehsil system.
 A mandal is generally smaller than a tehsil, and is meant for facilitating local self-government in the panchayat system.
-In West Bengal, Bihar, Jharkhand, community development blocks (CDBs) are the empowered grassroots administrative unit, replacing tehsils.
+In West Bengal, Bihar, and Jharkhand, community development blocks (CDBs) are the empowered grassroots administrative unit, replacing tehsils.

-Tehsil office is primarily tasked with land revenue administration, besides election and executive functions.
+The Tehsil office is primarily responsible for land revenue administration, besides election and executive functions.
 It is the ultimate executive agency for land records and related administrative matters.
 The chief official is called the tehsildar or, less officially, the talukdar or taluka muktiarkar.
-Tehsil or taluk can be considered sub-districts in the Indian context.
-In some instances, tehsils overlap with "blocks" (panchayat union blocks or panchayat development blocks or CDBs) and come under the land and revenue department, headed by the tehsildar; and blocks come under the rural development department, headed by the block development officer and serve different government administrative functions over the same or similar geographical area.
+In the Indian administrative context Tehsil or taluk is considered a sub-district.
+In some instances, tehsils overlap with "blocks" (panchayat union blocks or panchayat development blocks or CDBs).
+Tehsils fall under the land and revenue department and are headed by the tehsildar, whereas blocks fall under the rural development department and headed by the block development officer.
+Although they may cover the same or similar geographical areas, the two perform different administrative functions.

-Although they may on occasion share the same area with a subdivision of a revenue division, known as revenue blocks, the two are distinct.
-For example, Raipur district in Chhattisgarh state is administratively divided into 13 tehsils and 15 revenue blocks.
+Although tehsils may on occasion share the same area with a subdivision of a revenue division, known as revenue blocks, the two are distinct.
+For example, Raipur district in Chhattisgarh is administratively divided into 13 tehsils and 15 revenue blocks.
 Nevertheless, the two are often conflated.

 Background

 India, as a vast country, is subdivided into many states and union territories for administrative purposes.
-Further divisions of these states are known as districts.
-These districts (zila/zilla/jille/jilla) are again divided into many subdivisions, viz tehsils or taluks.
+Further divisions of these states are known as districts (zile, singular zilaa, Hindi: ज़िले, ज़िला).
+These districts are again divided into many subdivisions, which are the tehsils or taluks.
 These subdivisions are again divided into revenue villages.
 Initially, this was done for collecting land revenue and administration purposes.
 But now these subdivisions are governed in tandem with other departments of government like education, agriculture, irrigation, health, police, etc. The different departments of state government generally have offices at tehsil or taluk level to facilitate good governance and to provide facilities to common people easily.